UKSC/2024/0109

 Issue

-Was the order for the Appellant’s extradition to Poland pursuant to a conviction warrant a disproportionate interference with her right to a private and family life under article 8 of the European Convention on Human Rights?
+When considering whether extradition pursuant to a conviction warrant is a proportionate interference with the requested person’s right to respect for their private and family life under article 8 of the European Convention on Human Rights (“ECHR”), what is the relevance of the possibility of early release in the requesting State?

 Facts